 Depressed?
 Anxious?
-Struggling in your Relationship or with Career Issues?
-Difficulties with Family Members?
-Just Feeling Stuck?
+Lonely?
+Struggling in your relationship or career?
+Difficulties with parents, siblings, or children?
+Feeling stuck?

-My aim is to help you develop the abilities, strength, and resilience to deal with the challenges and curveballs of life, so that you can thrive even when you are facing difficult times.
+I can help you develop the skills, strength, and resilience to deal with the challenges and curveballs of life.

 - Alleviating depression